4. PHP Tutorial - LAMP Server

 Secure & Optimize Server:

-Once you have a basic LAMP server set up, you may want to consider taking some additional steps to secure and optimize your server.
+Once you have a basic LAMP Server for Linux set up, you may want to consider taking some additional steps to secure and optimize your server.
 Here are some advanced steps you can take to set up your LAMP server:

 1. Configure the Apache web server to use SSL/TLS for secure communication.